 Related: 4 Benefits of Collaborative Learning Backed By Science & Psychology

-A collaborative learning platform helps build a shared learning culture by creating an atmosphere where team members are continually collaborating by learning with and from one another.
+Effective collaboration builds a shared learning culture through an atmosphere where team members are continually learning with and from one another.
 Employees are always sharing expertise and building new skills.

 Related: How We Use Peer Learning to Keep Our Company’s Competitive Edge